-- Actively reviews and reports on the expenditure of taxpayers' money for construction to ensure the bond funds are spent in accordance with the provisions of the Bond;

-- is accountable to the public; and
+Actively reviews and reports on the expenditure of taxpayers' money for construction to ensure the bond funds are spent in accordance with the provisions of the Bond and is accountable to the public.

-- is not under the authority of SCCCD Board.

-The Independent Citizens' Bond Oversight Committee's purpose is oversight of the bond program, transparency, and communication with the public about bond expenditures.
+The purpose of the Independent Citizens' Bond Oversight Committee is to provide oversight for the bond program, transparency, and communication with the public about bond expenditures.
 It does not have authority to choose, prioritize, or direct bond projects.
-During the 2020-2021 fiscal year, the Committee was comprised of eight appointed members, including a chairperson.
+During the 2021-2022 fiscal year, the Committee was comprised of eight appointed members, including a chairperson.
 District staff provide technical and administrative assistance to the Committee.

 Position Name

-Chair (COC Foundation) Kevin Holmes
+Chair (Auxiliary Organization - COC Foundation) Kevin Holmes

 (Senior Citizens' Organization) Barbara S. Cochran

 (Bona-Fide Taxpayers' Organization) Calvin Hedman

 (Business Organization) Don Kimball

 (Community At Large) Michael Hogan

 (Community At Large) Spencer Leafdale

 (Community At Large) Michael Lebecki

-Associated Student Government Representative Janette Mireles
+Associated Student Government Representative Stephanie Smith

-COMMITTEE ACTIVITIES - 2021
+COMMITTEE ACTIVITIES - 2022

-The Committee convened and participated in several key activities central to their main charge, such as preparing the Annual Report and reviewing program expenditures and annual audits.
-The Independent Citizens' Bond Oversight Committee met on two dates during the 2020-2021 fiscal year.
+The Committee convened and participated in several key activities central to their main charge, including reviewing program expenditures and annual audits and providing feedback to the Annual Report.
+The Independent Citizens' Bond Oversight Committee met on two dates during the 2021-2022 fiscal year.
 Proceedings of Independent Citizens' Bond Oversight Committee meetings included:

-- Review and Acceptance of Financial and Performance Audits - Review and Affirming District's Compliance with Requirements - Review and Revision of Committee Bylaws - Review of Roles and Responsibilities - Review of Committee Membership - Discussions with Bond Counsel and Consultants - Review of Life-to-Date Expenditures Reports - Review of Bond Issuance Process
+- Review and Accept of Financial and Performance Audits

+- Review Life-to-Date Expenditures Reports

+- Review and Affirm District's Compliance with Requirements

+- Review and Revise Committee Bylaws

+- Review Roles and Responsibilities

+- Review Committee Membership

+- Discussions with Bond Counsel and Consultants to:

+- Review Bond Issuance Process

-- Review of Bond Pricing Process - Review of Project Status Reports
+- Review Bond Pricing Process

+- Review Project Status Reports